 Amy Campos is the founder and principal of ACA (Amy Campos Architect) and holds a tenure-track professorship in the Interior Design Program at California College of the Arts in San Francisco.

 Her work focuses on critical issues of durability and design, with an emphasis on full-scale installation and fabrication.
 The work spans a variety of scales and platforms -- from urban to architectural and interiors to object and furniture design as well as critical writing.

 Prior to establishing ACA, Campos's professional experience includes working as a senior designer and project manager at Atema Architecture in New York as well as with SHoP Architects and Brian Healy Architects, among others in Boston, San Francisco, New York, and Florence.

-Campos has taught design for 10 years in Architecture, urban design, Interior Design, Visual and Critical Studies, and 3D foundational studies at the graduate and undergraduate levels.
+Campos has taught design for over 10 years in Architecture, Urban Design, Interior Design, Visual and Critical Studies, and 3D foundational studies at the graduate and undergraduate levels.
 Prior to joining CCA’s faculty, she most recently taught at the Pratt Institute and Columbia University.